playwright-community/playwright-msteams-reporter/README.md

 # Microsoft Teams reporter for Playwright

-This is a Microsoft Teams reporter for Playwright.
-It allows you to send the test results to a Microsoft Teams channel and mention users on failure.
+This reporter for Playwright allows you to send the test results to a Microsoft Teams channel and mention users on failure.

 Here you can see an example card for successful test results:

 ![Microsoft Teams card for successful test results](./assets/success.png)

-And here you can see an example card for failed test results:
+Here you can see an example card for failed test results:

 ![Microsoft Teams card for failed test results](./assets/failure.png)

 ## Prerequisites

-### Microsoft Teams incoming webhook (retiring October 1, 2024)

-To make use of this reporter, you need to create a incoming webhook for your Microsoft Teams channel.
-You can find more information on how to do this in the [Microsoft documentation](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=newteams%2Cdotnet#create-an-incoming-webhook).
+To use this reporter, you must have a Microsoft Teams webhook URL.
+You can create a webhook URL using the Microsoft Teams Power Automate connector or the Microsoft Teams incoming webhook functionality.

+As the incoming webhook functionality will stop working on October 1, 2024, it is recommended to use the Power Automate connector functionality.

-> **Info**: You need to copy the `webhook URL` from the configuration as you will need it to configure the reporter.
+> **Important**: You need to copy the `webhook URL` from the configuration, as you will need it to configure the reporter.

+> **Info**: The [Retirement of Office 365 connectors within Microsoft Teams](https://devblogs.microsoft.com/microsoft365dev/retirement-of-office-365-connectors-within-microsoft-teams/) article provides more information on the retirement of the incoming webhook functionality.

 ### Microsoft Teams Power Automate connector

-As the incoming webhook functionality will stop working on October 1, 2024, you can already make use of the Power Automate connector functionality.

-> **Info**: More information on the retirement of the incoming webhook functionality can be found in the [Retirement of Office 365 connectors within Microsoft Teams](https://devblogs.microsoft.com/microsoft365dev/retirement-of-office-365-connectors-within-microsoft-teams/) article.

 To create a Power Automate connector, you can follow these steps: